immutable/ts-immutable-sdk/README.md

 The Game Bridge SDK package allows the Game SDKs (Unity and Unreal) to communicate with the TypeScript SDK.
 The Game SDKs are used to build games that interact with the Immutable platform.
 This enables communication between the Game and Typescript SDKs, allowing the Game SDKs to leverage the existing TypeScript SDK.

-The TS SDK and game-bridge are bundled into an index file (HTML for Unity, JS for Unreal), which is how the Game SDKs use them.
+The Typescript SDK and game-bridge are bundled into an index file (HTML for Unity, JS for Unreal), which is how the Game SDKs use them.

 More information can be found in the README file in the Game Bridge folder [here](/packages//game-bridge//README.md).